slaclab/trace/docs/io.md

 Trace will not save new files in the Java-based Archive Viewer's format, only as `.trc` files.

-Files can be converted en masse from the Java-based file format to Trace's formate using the [CLI file converter tool](file_conversion.md).
+Files can be converted en masse from the Java-based file format to Trace's formate using the [CLI file converter tool].

+  [CLI file converter tool]: tools/file_converter.md

 ### StripTool Save Files